-This section describes transportation planning activities expected to be completed prior to July 1, 2012 and activities that are expected to be conducted during FY 2012-2013.
-The general guidelines for these activities is included in the MPO Management Plan for Continuing Transportation Planning in the Lincoln Metropolitan Area.
+This section describes transportation planning activities expected to be completed prior to July 1, 2013 and activities that are expected to be conducted during FY 2013-2014.
+The general guidelines for these activities are included in the MPO Management Plan for Continuing Transportation Planning in the Lincoln Metropolitan Area and the Memorandum of Agreement for Transportation Planning and Programming Between the City of Lincoln and the Nebraska Department of Roads.
 Following the text in this section is a table that shows the agency or agencies responsible for each activity and the estimated planning costs.